 Osteoporosis is one of the most disabling diseases in the world.
-Worldwide osteoporosis will affect one in three women and one in five men.
+Worldwide, osteoporosis affects one in three women and one in five men.
 People seldom realize they suffer from osteoporosis until they have their first fracture.
-There are no early signs of this painful disease and many women don’t even think they could be at risk.
-Early intervention can dramatically decrease the risk of fractures and prevent years of unnecessary suffering.
+There are no early signs of this painful disease, and many women and men do not realize that they could be at risk.
+Early intervention could dramatically decrease the risk of fractures and prevent years of unnecessary suffering.

-Given the efficiency of the solution and the low dose of the examination, it even enables public healthcare providers to implement population based bone health screening.
-For private clinics it is an easy to sell add-on service either in combination with mammography or as a separate health check-up service.
+Given the efficiency of the solution and the low dose of the examination, it also enables public healthcare providers to implement population-based bone health screening.
+For private clinics, it is an efficient add-on service either in combination with mammography or an X-Ray examination or as a separate health check-up service.

-OneScreen for osteoporosis assessment is especially convenient in combination with mammography.
+Sectra OneScreen is especially convenient in combination with mammography.
 Integrated with the mammography workflow, it is highly efficient even for high-volume screening.
-The hand X-ray is taken immediately after the breast images, using the same digital radiology equipment, adding about 30 seconds to the overall examination time.
-Thanks to the high resolution, mammography X-ray equipment is especially suitable for OneScreen analyses, enabling the highest precision possible.
+The hand X-ray is taken immediately after the breast images, using the same digital radiology equipment, adding on average only about 35 seconds to the overall mammography visit.

-As OneScreen utilizes existing digital equipment and infrastructure there is no need for expensive investments to get started.
-The hand images are sent digitally to the OneScreen laboratory for analysis, and no added software installation or update is required.
-OneScreen is DICOM compliant and independent of the radiology IT system used
+Since Sectra OneScreen utilizes existing digital equipment, infrastructure and work processes, there is no need for expensive investments or organizational changes to get started.
+Sectra OneScreen integrates with DICOM and HL7 and is independent of the radiology IT system used.

 Sectra OneScreen uses the patented DXR- technology.
-The three middle metacarpal bones in the hand are analyzed using Digital X-ray Radiogrammetry (DXR) technology, which performs a radiogrammetric and textural analysis to estimate the BMD.
-The BMD of an examined individual is compared to the DXR normative reference database1 to calculate T- and Z-scores.
-A T-score is a comparison with young adults of the same gender while a Z-score is a comparison with age-matched reference material.
-These two values assist the physician in identifying patients in the risk zone of osteoporosis.
-The OneScreen result is proven to predict the risk for future fractures equally well as that of peripheral or central dual energy X-ray absorptiometry (DXA).
+The three middle metacarpal bones in the hand are analyzed using digital X-ray radiogrammetry (DXR) technology, which performs a radiogrammetric and textural analysis to estimate the peripheral BMD.
+The DXR-BMD of an examined individual is compared to a normative reference database to calculate T- and Z-scores.
+A T-score is a comparison with young adults of the same gender, while a Z-score is a comparison with age-matched reference material.
+These two values assist physicians in identifying patients at risk of osteoporosis.

 Sectra OneScreen is a service based on the FDA cleared and CE marked product Sectra Osteoporosis Package